YuehWenn/HSR-Fix/README.md

 This tool is still in public beta test developing.

-This tool is designed for single player game and some game's private server,don't abuse it.
+This tool is designed for single player game and some game's private server, don't abuse it.

 # Environment
 Python 3.7.9 or later.